International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 catalog function can fall somewhere along the spectrum between a central catalog, multiple federated catalogs, and many decentralized catalogs.
 Each has its own advantages and disadvantages.
-Compare the three main types of catalogs, depending on the implementation design of the DSA, to evaluate their capabilities:
+Compare the three main types of catalogs, depending on the implementation design of the DSGA, to evaluate their capabilities: